-The COS Select feature uses structured query language (SQL) statements to filter the objects stored in COS so as to extract a specific object and get the desired data.
-By filtering object data using this feature, you can reduce the amount of data transferred by COS, which helps lower the costs and delay in data extraction.
+The COS Select feature uses structured query language (SQL) to filter objects stored in COS in order to extract a specific object and get the desired data.
+By filtering object data using this feature, you can reduce the amount of data transferred by COS, which helps lower the cost and delay in data extraction.

-The COS Select feature currently allows you to extract objects stored in CSV and JSON formats and objects compressed by gzip and bzip2 (for CSV and JSON objects only).
-In addition, it supports saving the extraction result in CSV and JSON formats and specifying how to separate the records in the result.
+The COS Select feature currently allows you to extract objects stored in CSV and JSON formats and compressed by gzip and bzip2 (for CSV and JSON objects only).
+In addition, you can save the extraction result in CSV and JSON formats and specify how to separate the result records.

-You can use the COS SDK, API, COSCMD, or COS Console to execute SQL queries.
-Note that there are certain restrictions on file extraction using the COS Console: Up to 128 MB of files can be extracted, and up to 40 MB of data can be returned.
-To extract more data, you need to use other methods.
+You can use the COS SDK, API, COSCMD, or COS Console to execute on SQL queries.
+Note that certain restrictions apply on file extraction if you use the COS Console: Up to 128 MB of files can be extracted, and up to 40 MB of data can be returned.
+To extract more data, use other methods.

 The following restrictions apply to COS Select:

-cos:GetObjectpermission to the object being queried.
+cos:GetObjectpermission to the queried object.
 A root account has this permission by default.

-SQL clauses currently supported by the COS Select feature include:
+SQL clauses currently supported by COS Select include:

 For more information on SQL clauses, see SELECT Command.